 Various activities are done by people to maximize their celebration of National Doughnut Day and make it as fun and enjoyable as they enjoy celebrating the Sweetest Day & World Nutella Day.
 Some of these activities are:

 Of course, the best way to celebrate this day is by eating different kinds of donuts.
 There are tons and tons of flavors available and it is up to you to choose which one you should eat.
 There are also different stores, shops, and bakeries offering different kinds of donuts.
 Some of the most popular ones include Dunkin, Krispy Kreme, and J.Co.

 Make Your Own Donuts

 You can make the celebration a lot more fun by making your own donuts instead of buying them.
 You can opt to either make fried donuts or baked ones.
 You can look for an online recipe or a cookbook that will teach you how to make good-tasting donuts.

 Celebrate on Social Media

 You can also take your celebration of the day on social media.
-For instance, you can use the hashtag #NationalDoughnutDay to let you friends and family know that you are taking part in this one of a kind celebration.
+For instance, you can use the hashtag #NationalDoughnutDay to let your friends and family know that you are taking part in this one-of-a-kind celebration.